dirigeants/klasa/guides/Getting Started/UnderstandingSettingGateway.md

 ### The Type Issue

-The main reason for what we don't support modifying the parameters `array` and `type` is:
+The main reason for why we don't support modifying the parameters `array` and `type` is:

-> Changing the type is very complex, in SQL, if we changed the type from `TEXT`, `VARCHAR` or any string type to a numeric one such as `INTEGER`, we could risk the data: the DB could throw an error or set them to `NULL`, resulting on data loss.
-Then we'd need to download all the data first and insert all of them with the conversion, that's quite tedious.
-Same happens in NoSQL where we would need to process all the entries checking the type and many parameters.
+> Changing the type is very complex.
+For example, in SQL, if we changed the type from `TEXT`, `VARCHAR`, or any other string type to a numeric one such as `INTEGER`, we could risk the database potentially throwing an error or setting them to null, which would result in data loss.
+We would then need to download all of the data first, and insert them back with the new type.
+The same thing happens in NoSQL.

 Changing the value of `array` from a non-string datatype can result on the issue above, and it's a very slow process.
 Therefore, it's much better to just remove the key and add it back.